nimble-dev/nimbleHMC/joss/paper/paper.md

 ## binary sampler (848)
 ##   - x[]  (848 elements)
 ```

+We note that alternatively, the convenience function `configureHMC(Rmodel)`
+may be used to create an identical MCMC configuration.
+This will apply
+HMC sampling to $\phi_1$, $\phi_2$ and $p$, and the default binary
+sampler for descrete-valued variables.

 Now we build an executable MCMC algorithm using `buildMCMC`, and
 compile the model object and MCMC algorithm to C++ for fast execution.